Online Homework Conflicts with Parental Limits on Kids’ Screen Time

 January 09, 2019

 Homework has long been a controversial topic among U.S. parents (to begin, see Time Magazine‘s 1999 article, “The Homework Ate My Family”).
 But increasingly the homework controversy isn’t just about how much schools should or should not be assigned.
-Increasingly, parents are also raising concerns about online homework.
+Increasingly, parents are also raising concerns about online homework and screen time.

 If you have children of school age, you’re likely aware of the challenges associated with managing their screen time.
 You probably also know how difficult it can be balancing homework requirements with screen time limits.
 The situation is so widespread, some parents are even beginning to wonder if educators share their concerns about child and teen screen addiction at all.